+When teaching issues that are particularly sensitive for pupils of all ages, e.g. puberty, masturbation, menstrual cycle for females, , teachers will be made aware of the risks of inadvertently encouraging, or providing instructions to, pupils.
+Teaching of these subjects will always prioritise preventing unsafe and harmful responses.
 Pupils will be made aware of how to raise their concerns or what to do if they are worried about something, including if worried about a peer.
-See section 5 of the Safeguarding Children policy (SO-0189) for further information on what to do in the event of a child making a disclosure.
+Staff can refer to Appendix 3 of the Schools Safeguarding Children and Young People (Child Protection) Policy - SO-0189 for further information on what to do in the event of them having a concern about a child